schalkneethling/150days-of-html/content/book/day004/_index.md

 With the above in place, **all** links in the current page will use `https://www.googreads.com` as its base URL and all links will open in a new tab.
 Interesting right?

-Thing is, it means that **all** links will have this behaviour.
-It is also a little more nuanced than that.
-Not only are anchor tags affected, but it will affect _all_ elements with an `href` attribute set.
+Thing is, it does mean that **all** "links" will have this behaviour.
+This means that not only are anchor tags are affected, but that it will affect _all_ elements with an `href` attribute set.
 For example:

 ```html
 <base href="https://www.goodreads.com/" />